-- 1. Delegates will discuss FAIR within their organisations - NBN Trust will provide Digital Object Identifiers (DOIs) for datasets on the NBN Atlas as soon as possible - 3.
+- 1. Delegates will discuss FAIR within their organisations - 2.
+NBN Trust will provide Digital Object Identifiers (DOIs) for datasets on the NBN Atlas as soon as possible - 3.
 The provision of metadata for datasets on the NBN Atlas will be improved and data providers will be given support, where necessary, in completing metadata - 4.
 The NBN Trust will start developing controlled vocabularies for terms in Darwin Core.
-This will be done together with TDWG (Biodiversity Information Standards) where possible.
+This will be done together with TDWG (Biodiversity Information Standards 2) where possible.
 The NBN Trust will convene a Task Group for the addition of terms to Darwin Core.

+- Chairman's report

+- Chief Executive's report

+- Highlights

+- Network numbers

+- Progress

 - Strategic aim 1

 - Strategic aim 2

 - Strategic aim 3

 - Strategic aim 4

 - Strategic aim 5

+- A word from our members

+- A word from our data partners

+- The year ahead

+- Financials

+- Administrative information